-How does Instagram shadowban work?
+How does Instagram Shadowban work?

 According to some users, shadow banning occurs when Instagram filters content that doesn’t comply with the platform’s terms.
-Profiles tend to only realise that they’ve received a shadowban when they notice that their accounts and content are undiscoverable.
+Profiles tend to only realize that they’ve received a shadowban when they notice that their accounts and content are undiscoverable.

 The implications of a shadowban include:

 - Less engagement